 Project Pathway Statewide Projects Project ID A2 Project Title A2: Health Information Technology (HIT)5 Infrastructure to Support Integration Project Objective See also requirements for Project B-1 The objective of this project is to develop the HIT infrastructure required to support high-quality, integrated care throughout the state.
 Each IDN will be required to develop and implement a plan for acquiring the HIT capacity it needs to meet the larger demonstration objectives.
 To promote efficiency and coordination across the state, this project will be supported by a statewide planning effort that includes representatives from across New Hampshire, a statewide Taskforce.
 All IDNs will be required to participate in this Taskforce, with members drawn from across the mental health and substance use disorder provider communities in each IDN, as well as other members who can bring relevant experience and knowledge such as the NH Health Information Organization (NHHIO).
 Facilitated by DHHS representatives and/or delegates, this Taskforce will be charged with: d) Assessing the current HIT infrastructure gaps across the state and IDN regions e) Coming to consensus on statewide HIT implementation priorities given demonstration objectives f) Identifying the statewide and local IDN HIT infrastructure requirements to meet demonstration goals, including: i.
 Minimum standards required of every IDN ii.
 'Desired' standards that are strongly encouraged but not required to be adopted by every IDN.
 Interoperability requirements will reference the ONC's 2016 Interoperability Standards Advisory where viable. iii.
-A menu of optional requirements. and recommendations, the IDN's current HIT capacity, and the IDN-specific community needs assessment.
+A menu of optional requirements.
+Each IDN will then develop and implement IDN-specific implementation plans and timelines based on the Taskforce's assessment and recommendations, the IDN's current HIT capacity, and the IDN-specific community needs assessment.
 The four DSRIP demonstration objectives driving the HIT infrastructure work are comprehensive and include: 1) Increasing the State's capacity to implement effective community based behavioral health prevention, treatment and

-$^5$ The term "Health Information Technology (HIT)" is considered to be inclusive of Health Information Exchange (HIE) as well in this document.
+$^5$ The term ''Health Information Technology (HIT)'' is considered to be inclusive of Health Information Exchange (HIE) as well in this document.